 Avery eventually made the jump to full-time UI/UX Designer at Intrepid Networks, a start-up software company with only five employees at the time.
 At Intrepid, Avery continued to sharpen his interface design skills and used his experience of branding and advertising to help grow the company to a small business of 20+ employees.
 It is here that he gained the discipline and communication skills to work remotely.
 Avery also sharpened his collaborative talents while woking with very talented developers and engineers on new and interesting mobile and web-based products.

 In 2017, Avery joined the AIGA Orlando board as a part of the Social Impact team.
 Being on the board has given him plenty of unique opportunities to meet creative individuals and to help organize some great initiatives.
-One such initiative being AIGA Orlando's Changemaker Program, which Avery helps to organize teams of volunteer creatives and nonprofits.
+One such initiative being AIGA Orlando's Changemaker Program.
+Avery helped to organize teams of 15 volunteer creatives and three nonprofits including ArtReach, Redefining SpinaBifida and Epilepsy Association of Central Florida.
 The teams take part in a Design Thinking workshop to kickoff the program and spend two months brainstorming ways in which the creatives can use their talents to assist the nonprofit organizations.
+This included a new logos and branded materials for each nonprofit.

 When not working, Avery enjoys meditation and long bike rides on one of central Florida's many beautiful bike trails.
 He also recharges by making time for friends, visiting the beach, kayaking, swimming, reading comics and playing video games.
 Besides design, Avery also enjoys photography and has captured marches, demonstrations and nature.